NikkelM/Steam-App-ID-Finder/README.md

 }
 ```

-Such a mismatch can have a number of reasons, in the case of `DEATH STRANDING` it is that Steam only has the `DEATH STRANDING DIRECTOR'S CUT` in its database, but not the original game, which leads to `Witch Strandings` being the closest match.
+Such a mismatch can have a number of reasons, in the case of `DEATH STRANDING` it is that Steam only has `DEATH STRANDING DIRECTOR'S CUT` in its database, but not the original game, which leads to `Witch Strandings` being the closest match.

 These examples also show well how a higher similarity score does not necessarily mean a better match.

 #### Matches with a similarity score of 1

 It is possible for a game to have a partial match with a similarity score of 1.
-This can happen as the search for full matches is case-sensitive, but the search for partial matches is not, meaning that the following two game names would not be considered a full match, but their similarity score would be 1:
+This can happen as the search for full matches is case-sensitive, but the search for partial matches is not, meaning that the following two game names would *not* be considered a full match, but their similarity score would be 1:

 - `My Time at Portia`
 - `My Time At Portia`